ArVID220u/accentrecognition/README.md

 # accentrecognition
 Using neural networks to recognize Swedish accents.
+For a complete overview of the project, read `final_report.pdf`.

 ## Setup